hlandau/service/README.md

 This package should work on Windows or any UNIX-like platform, but it is currently tested only on Windows and Linux.

+On Linux **you may need to install the libcap development package** (`libcap-dev` on Debian-style distros, `libcap-devel` on RedHat-style distros), as this package uses libcap to make sure all capabilities are dropped on Linux.

 Licence
 -------